The Invisible Cities String Quartet Cycle

 String Quartet No. 6: Rapid Eye

-[Commissioned by the Carpe Diem String Quartet; premiere in 2014.]
+[Commissioned by the Carpe Diem String Quartet; premiered in Columbus, OH in October 2014.]

 String Quartet No. 6: Rapid Eye is a rumination on the musical, literary and cognitive meanings of fantasy in two movements: Adrift and Ashore.